isovalent/ebpf-docs/docs/index.md

 ## Contributions

-This project is meant to provide a common knowledge base of the whole eBPF community, everyone is free to submit changes via Github Pull Requests.
+This project is meant to provide a common knowledge base of the whole eBPF community, everyone is free to submit changes via GitHub Pull Requests.